 Just to be clear, I don’t support any political party—I’m just sharing my thoughts here.

 It’s clear that Aditya Dhar has shown his political leaning towards the Right Wing, but why should we have objections for one side only?
-Dhruv Rathee has also picked a side and creates videos based on his inclinations.
-In my opinion, every party has pros and cons.
-Yes, the BJP has Pathankot 2016, Pulwama 2019, and Pahalgaon 2025 in its account.
-But we know that many scams and the 26/11 happened when the Congress party was in power.
-BSP, SP, Trinamool, AAP, and other parties are also not pious.
+Dhruv Rathee has also picked a side and creates videos based on his inclinations while educating his subscribers.
+Vishal Bhardwaj also picked a side and showed it in Haider.
+There are endless examples to argue.

 Recently, I read about the Indian Airlines Flight 410 incident that happened in 1978.
 The domestic flight that was running from Calcutta to Palampur Airport in Delhi was hijacked by two members of the Indian National Youth Congress, who demanded the release of Indira Gandhi and the resignation of the Janata Party.
 The charges against the two hijackers were dropped in 1980 after Indira Gandhi came back into power.

-My point is, if you’re skipping Dhurandhar 2 because you think it’s propaganda, it doesn’t really matter—these movies have a bigger impact than that.
-Sure, Dhurandhar 1 was better, and part 2 has some plot holes and unfinished stories, but it’s still a fun movie to watch.
+My point is, if you’re skipping Dhurandhar 1 and 2 because you think they are propaganda; it doesn’t really matter—these movies have a bigger impact than that.
+Every movie that try to shows a bitter truth becomes a propaganda.

 Hi!
 If my website is helping you in some way, buy me a coffee and support my work through PayPal.
 Email ID is traveltomuse@gmail.com.